Black Twitter: Black Twitter humor

 Many scholars have highlighted how Black Twitter offers a platform for users to share humorous, yet insightful messages.

 More recently, Black Twitter spotlighted the "BBQing While Black", incident during which a white woman called police officers on a black family barbecuing in the park.
 Oakland police arrived; no one was arrested.

-When speaking on CNN about her dissent towards former President Donald Trump, CNN commentator Angela Rye stated "[she] will never claim Trump as her bigot president."
+When speaking on CNN about her dissent towards then President Donald Trump, CNN commentator Angela Rye stated "[she] will never claim Trump as her bigot president."

 Black Twitter and image repair

 In their 2018 book, Race, Gender & Image Repair Case Studies in the Early 21st Century, Mia Moody-Ramirez and Hazel Cole explored how Black Twitter has been used to repair the image of individuals and corporations using William Benoit's typology of image repair.
 The popularity of #NiggerNavy provides an example of how social media users used Twitter to call out social injustices.
 Black Twitter reacted in January 2017 when Yahoo Finance misspelled the word "bigger" with an "n" instead of a "b", in a Twitter link to a story on President-elect Donald Trump's plans to enlarge America's navy, thus unintentionally changing what was meant as a "bigger navy" into a "nigger navy".
 This is a notable example of an "atomic typo" where a typo is undetected by spell checkers because the typo happens to be a correctly spelled word.
 The tweet containing a racial slur gained more than 1,000 retweets before being deleted, almost one hour after it was shared.
-Yahoo Finance published an apology shortly after, saying it was a "mistake".
-It was too late.
-Black Twitter turned #NiggerNavy into a joke for many Twitter users.
+Yahoo Finance published an apology shortly after, saying it was a "mistake" but the Black Twitter community already turned #NiggerNavy into a joke.